cs3216/cs3216.github.io/coursework/seminar/index.md

 After listening to all the presentations, each student will be randomly assigned to write about one of the applications that was presented (but not his/her own presentation), and have to blog about the following:

 1. Summary of what the presenting team said about the application that you think is most important.
 Don't just regurgitate the entire presentation.
-Focus on say three points and explain why you feel that they are the most important points.
-If you cannot even find three significant points/lessons from the application you choose, then pick another one!
+Focus on say three points and explain why you are of the view that they are the most important points.
 (15%)

 2. What are your (original) thoughts?
 (10%)